 The Board of Directors that manages Donation Fund No. 2 has as its main task to follow and develop Trelleborg AB and to create growth for the foundations' assets.

 After a part of the annual net income in Donation Fund No. 2 has been added to the company’s capital, a part goes to inheritance benefits for the Dunker couple's siblings, nephews and nieces and the latter’s children for three generations and the rest will be placed at the disposal of Helsingborg City.

-The portion allocated to Helsingborg City shall be added to The Henry and Gerda Dunker Donation Fund No. 1, and, in the same way as the returns from the Fund, shall be used for an independent purpose of benefit to the city of Helsingborg within the city of Helsingborg, or for the beautification of the city or for the maintenance or expansion of such, as previously realised through the returns from the fund.
+The portion allocated to Helsingborg City shall be used for an independent purpose of benefit to the city of Helsingborg within the city of Helsingborg, or for the beautification of the city or for the maintenance or expansion of such, as previously realised through the returns from the fund.

 The Henry and Gerda Dunker Foundation

 The main purpose of this foundation is to promote the care of those who are severely physically ill and in need, especially those resident in Helsingborg.

 The Dunker couple's former residence, Villa Hevea, also called the Dunker villa, was included in the bequeathed assets and is now used as a nursing home according to Henry Dunker's ordinance.

 The foundation was founded back 1953, i.e., before Henry Dunker's death in 1962.
 Its task then was to offer care to the elderly in Helsingborg City and to contribute money to cancer research.
 Upon Henry's death, the foundation took over Villa Hevea, and in 1971 the villa was expanded.
 Since 1992, the Dunker nursing home has been run by Helsingborg City and is included in the city's care homes.